 Constructive feedback here would be-

-“As your manager, it’s my job is to keep everything and everyone organised in the workplace.
-Well, keeping things is comparatively easier but for keeping everyone on the same track I have to rely on you guys to understand each others concerns.
+"As your manager, it's my job to keep everything and everyone organized in the workplace.
+Owning things is comparatively easier, but I have to rely on you guys to keep everyone on the same track to understand each other's concerns.

-I respect the fact that everyone has their own way of doing things but at the same time, I would like to ask you not to overlook any meaningful feedback that comes your way, especially from people who are more experienced.
-We convey our feedback to help you guys keep up the good job.
+I respect the fact that everyone has their own way of doing things, but at the same time, I would like to ask you not to overlook any meaningful feedback that comes your way, especially from people who are more experienced.
+We convey our feedback to help you guys keep up the excellent job.
 Also, we like receiving feedback from our employees too.

-Having said the same, I hope that you would respect my words and help me promote positive behavior in our organisation.”
+Having said the same, I hope that you would respect my words and help me promote positive behavior in our organization."

-An employee has been struggling from the past few days with the assigned task
+An employee has been struggling for the past few days with the assigned task

-An example constructive feedback for your employee here-
+An example of constructive feedback for your employee here-

-“These days I noticed that you’re staying late in the office.
-Would you like to tell what is it that you’re working on?
+"These days, I noticed that you're staying late in the office.
+Would you like to tell me what it is that you're working on?

-Being your manager, I really like to see you all working hard to meet your goals.
-But I equally put emphasis on ensuring that you guys enjoy a sound work-life balance.
-That’s the reason I called upon you to share a few goal-setting tricks which I believe would help you out.”
+Being your manager, I like to see you all working hard to meet your goals.
+But I equally emphasize ensuring that you guys enjoy a sound work-life balance.
+That's the reason I called upon you to share a few goal-setting tricks which I believe would help you out."

 As a manager, you are required to give feedback on your employee’s performance.

-“I’m glad that we finally caught up and as you already know I wanted to talk to you regarding your performance.
+"I'm glad that we finally caught up, and as you already know, I wanted to talk to you regarding your performance.
 During our conversation, I might point out both the positive and negative traits regarding your performance.
-Here, I want you to embrace your positive traits and learn from the negative feedback and then work on improving the concerned issues.
+Here, I want you to embrace your positive qualities and learn from the negative feedback and improve the concerned issues.

 Speaking about your performance (Give your honest reviews on it).

-The penultimate reason for which I’m delivering this constructive feedback is so that my employees feel confident about themselves.
-And going with the same I want to further strengthen the employee engagement efforts within our organisation.”
+The penultimate reason I'm delivering this constructive feedback is that my employees feel confident about themselves.
+And going with the same I want to further strengthen the employee engagement efforts within our organization.”

-Further, if you have some more ideas or suggestions regarding examples of constructive feedback, then we would love to hear them from you through your comments below.
+Further, if you have some more ideas or suggestions regarding examples of constructive feedback, please drop an email.
+We would love to hear your thoughts.